kartavyakhandelwal1020-create/kartavyakhandelwal/README.md

-# kartavyakhandelwal
+# Kartavya Khandelwal
-this is my first GIT repository.
+This is my first GIT repository.
+Welcome to GITHUB